Splurfa/GeminiWorkspace/3-System/guides/daily-note-template.md

 ## 3. Active Processing & Exploration (Your Core Thinking Space)

 *   _Purpose: This is your main thinking space.
 Actively process the structured input from Section 2, drawing connections, identifying themes, exploring implications, and generating new understanding.
-Jump between these sub-sections at any time._
-*   _How to use: When you write something here, always refer back to the specific "Input" (e.g., "Input 1," "Project X Communication Strategy") that informed your thought.
+Organize your thoughts by the source that prompted them._
+*   _How to use: For each source (from Section 1 or 2), create a dedicated sub-section.
+Underneath each source, explore emerging themes, tool ideas, uncertainties, strategic connections, and actionable experiments related to that specific source.
 Use standard #tags (e.g., #AI, #Tooling, #Strategy) to categorize._

+### Source [Identifier] (e.g., Source A, Input 1, Meeting Notes)

-### A. Emerging Themes & Core Questions
+#### Emerging Themes & Core Questions

-*   _What overarching patterns or fundamental questions are you identifying across your structured input? (e.g., "What's the big picture here?")_
+*   _What overarching patterns or fundamental questions are you identifying from this source?_

-    *   Example: `Input 1 & Input 2 -> Theme: Effective integration of new tools/processes (AI, cross-functional teams) consistently relies on clear communication and understanding human factors. #Integration #Communication`
+    *   Example: `Theme: The critical role of user feedback in product development. #ProductDevelopment`

-### B. Tool & Workflow Ideas
+#### Tool & Workflow Ideas

-*   _What specific tools, methods, or workflow adjustments are you considering or discovering based on your structured input? (e.g., "How can I work smarter?")_
+*   _What specific tools, methods, or workflow adjustments are you considering or discovering based on this source?_

-    *   Example: `Input 1 -> LangChain seems like a promising tool for automating research processing.
-Need to investigate its capabilities for personal use. #Tooling #Automation`
+    *   Example: `Tool: Consider using a new project management tool mentioned in this source for better task tracking. #Tooling`

-### C. Uncertainties & Deep Dives
+#### Uncertainties & Deep Dives

-*   _What areas remain unclear, ambiguous, or require more focused research after reviewing your structured input? (e.g., "What do I need to understand better?")_
+*   _What areas remain unclear, ambiguous, or require more focused research after reviewing this source?_

-    *   Example: `Input 1 -> The exact mechanism of how LangChain integrates with existing PKM systems is still fuzzy.
-Need a deep dive into its API/connectors. #ResearchNeeded`
+    *   Example: `Uncertainty: The long-term scalability of the proposed solution needs further investigation. #ResearchNeeded`

-### D. Strategic Connections & Implications
+#### Strategic Connections & Implications

-*   _How do these connections relate to your broader goals, ongoing projects, or different domains of your life (business, personal, etc.)? (e.g., "Where does this fit in my bigger picture?")_
+*   _How do the insights from this source relate to your broader goals, ongoing projects, or different domains of your life (business, personal, etc.)?_

-    *   Example: `Input 2 -> The emphasis on communication silos in Project X directly relates to my 'Client Strategy' note on team collaboration. #Strategy #ProjectX`
+    *   Example: `Connection: This source's emphasis on agile methodologies directly applies to my current business project. #Strategy`

-### E. Actionable Experiments & Next Steps (from Processing)
+#### Actionable Experiments & Next Steps

-*   _What small, concrete actions or experiments can you take to explore these ideas further? (e.g., "What's the very next step?")_
+*   _What small, concrete actions or experiments can you take to explore the ideas from this source further?_

-    *   Example: `Input 1 -> Next Step: Allocate 30 minutes to watch a LangChain introductory tutorial today.
-(Goal: Get a high-level overview).`
+    *   Example: `Next Step: Schedule a 15-minute brainstorming session to apply this source's concept to a current challenge. #Action`

 ---